 what are the properties of lyocell fabric?

 The manufacturing process of lyocell isolates nanofibrils in the cellulose.
 These are essentially tiny fibers of cellulose that have properties that are easier to manipulate, mostly due to their size.

 The nanofibrils are hydrophilic, so they love water and absorb moisture quickly.
 This makes lyocell fabrics excellent for cooling and regulating body temperature.

-As the nanofibrils absorb water and moisture, they move the absorbed moisture into the fiber, rather than leaving it on the surface (like what happens with synthetic fibers) where bacteria grows.
+As the nanofibrils absorb water and moisture, they move the absorbed moisture into the fiber, rather than leaving it on the surface where bacteria grows (like what happens with synthetic fabrics).
 Synthetic fiber clothing will host hundreds to thousands times more bacteria over the same amount of time between washes as lyocell.
 Lyocell fabric is naturally (without any chemical treatment) antibacterial.
-This means lyocell clothing is less prone to odors, allowing the you to wear and wear before you wash!
+This means lyocell clothing is less prone to odors, allowing you to wear and wear before you wash!
 Not only does this save water and energy by less washes, but it helps increase the longevity of your clothing as well.

-Lyocell fabric is also naturally hypoallergenic and extremely gently on sensitive skin, again, thanks to the nanofibrils.
+Lyocell fabric is also naturally hypoallergenic and extremely gentle on sensitive skin.
+This is, again, thanks to the nanofibrils.
 Since the nanofibrils are so small, lyocell is smoother to the touch on a microscopic level and beats modal, cotton, and wool in smoothness.
 This also makes lyocell anti-static.
 You can also forgo the fabric softener when washing lyocell clothing, because it is not needed on this super soft fabric.

 what does Lyocell fabric feel like?

 The final form of lyocell is extremely easy to manipulate.
 Lyocell fabric can look and feel like anything from suede to silk to denim.
 It is also often utilized as a fill material, due to its efficient moisture management properties and temperature regulating abilities.